The North Carolina Workers’ Compensation Guide was created by H. Bright Linder to help residents obtain maximum compensation for their claim.

 Someone called me the other day who had reported their injury on the job to their supervisors.
 The supervisors sent them to the urgent care.
 Of course, the urgent care told them they could return to work in two days, even though they felt that was too soon.

 When they returned to their workplace, they weren’t just greeted by their supervisor; they were greeted by three different people from management.
 When that happens, it’s a red flag that things aren’t going right in your workers’ compensation case and that you probably need an experienced workers’ compensation attorney to assess your entire case.
-It also means that you may need a workers’ compensation attorney that’s going to take your case to court and make the company follow the workers’ compensation laws in North Carolina.
+It also means that you may need a workers’ compensation attorney that’s going to take your case to court and make the company follow the workers’ compensation laws in Richmond County, NC.

 Workers Compensation Wage Replacement Benefits